 Here is a simple, short story capturing the moment a young boy first learns how to feel compassion.
 Also, this story is meant to be a sobering reminder to be grateful for God’s blessings.
+This is a piece of my work previously submitted to FaithWriters.com.
 If interested in any other short stories by me, feel free to check out some of my older pieces like The Vanity Mirror, The Wager, and The Guest.

 by K Marie